-- Additional Clip Adapters: Allows you to attach additional chip clips with jumper extension wire to your chip tester easily without having to rewire on configuration changes. - CartRip[TM]: Allows you to plug a C64 or C128 cartridge into your chip tester to identify and/or extract the contents. - CartRipVic[TM]: Allows you to plug a VIC 20 cartridge into your chip tester to identify and/or extract the contents.
-Also tests RAM expansion. - CornBit[TM]: Multi-ROM replacement which is programmable using the tester. - All accessories are available for purchase at http://store.backbit.io
+- Additional Clip Adapters: Allows you to attach additional chip clips with jumper extension wire to your chip tester easily without having to rewire on configuration changes. - CartRip[TM]: Allows you to plug a cartridge into your chip tester to extract the contents. - All accessories are available for purchase at http://store.backbit.io